-Learn to weave a chair seat with paper fiber rush.
+Learn to weave a chair seat with natural* or paper fiber rush

-Cost: $250 Includes instruction, all tools/materials needed to complete one chair seat.
+Tuition: Includes all tools/materials needed to complete one chair seat.

-BYOC: Bring your own chair or we can provide one for you with advanced notice for $40.
-Click here to watch a video showing how to choose the best beginner chairs for your first project.
+BYOC: Bring your own chair or we can provide one for you with advanced notice for ~$40-$50.

 After the class: your new seat will need a shellac coating.
 The chair should dry overnight first.
 We can do this for you and you can pick it up the next day, you can return to the shop the next day and do it yourself, or we can send you home with simple instructions to do it yourself.

 Special considerations for rush weaving classes: